Skip to main content

 Click here for examples of recently completed projects.

-The Bureau of Business and Housing Development also facilitates the revitalization of the city of Rochester through redevelopment planning processes, the development of vacant and underutilized property, and the renovation of vacant and underutilized buildings through the following:
+The Bureau of Business and Housing Development's Project Development division facilitates the revitalization of the city of Rochester through redevelopment planning processes, the development of vacant and underutilized property, and the renovation of vacant and underutilized buildings through the following:

 Providing loan funding for projects: The City can provide gap financing for eligible mixed-use development projects.
 Typical assistance is no more than 10% of total development costs.